douglasback/widget-the-people/README.md

 The widget generation page bootstraps itself on load by making an API call to get the list of petitions.
 If the API is slow or not returning responses, the app will fail to function as expected.

 One advantage of using Node.js to generate the widget is to reduce the number of client-side resources required by the `<iframe>`.

+The app relies on an API key being set as an environment variable.
+If the API key is not set, the app will not function as expected.

 ## Authors / Maintainers